 - 1. Name?

 - 2. Organization?

 - 3. Responsibility?

 - 4. Details on your water system

 - 5. What are you most proud of at your water system?

 - 6. What is your biggest issue?

 Workshop Objectives

-- Understand how your system is doing financially - Learn how to plan for and finance your water system now and into the future - Provide forum for sharing finance and management perspectives, ideas, and experiences
+- Learn how to plan for and finance your water system now and into the future - Have the right staff to achieve system goals - Provide forum for sharing finance and management perspectives, ideas, and experiences

 Agenda